What is a Horizontal Datum?

 EQUATOR: Horizontal datums give us the capability to measure distances and directions across the surface of the earth.
 Most horizontal datums define a zero line at the equator from which we measure north and south (latitudes).

-All coordinates are referenced to a datum.
+We reference all coordinates to a datum.
 A datum describes the shape of the Earth in mathematical terms.
 A datum defines the following for an ellipsoid:

 For example, here is the WGS84 datum: